matrix-org/matrix-spec-proposals/specification/modules/presence.rst

-  The intention for sending this information in ``m.presence`` is so that any "user list" can display the *current* name/presence for a user ID outside the scope of a room (e.g. a user page which has a "start conversation" button).
-  This is bundled into a single event to avoid "flickering" on this page which can occur if you received presence first and then display name later (the user's name would flicker from their user ID to the display name).
+  The intention for sending this information in ``m.presence`` is so that any "user list" can display the *current* name/presence for a user ID outside the scope of a room e.g. for a user page.
+This is bundled into a single event for several reasons.
+The user's display name can change per room.
+This event provides the "canonical" name for the user.
+In addition, the name is bundled into a single event for the ease of client implementations.
+If this was not done, the client would need to search all rooms for their own membership event to pull out the display name.

 Last active ago